Best Pet Insurance for Allergies

 Evaluate the terms and conditions for allergies

-Review waiting periods carefully, as the standard 14-day illness waiting period applies to allergies and any symptoms appearing during this timeframe will be considered pre-existing and permanently excluded.
-Also, confirm the policy covers prescription allergy medications (Apoquel, Cytopoint), diagnostic testing (skin and blood tests), specialist dermatology visits and alternative treatments without requiring additional riders or hitting per-condition limits.
+Read waiting periods closely.
+The standard 14-day illness waiting period applies to allergies, and any symptoms appearing during that window are classified as pre-existing and permanently excluded.
+Confirm the policy covers prescription allergy medications (Apoquel, Cytopoint), diagnostic testing (skin and blood tests), specialist dermatology visits and alternative treatments without additional riders or per-condition limits.

 6. 6